LackOfWitness/west-us-credit-card-fraud/README.md

 ### Task 1: Data Cleaning and Preprocessing (Micah)

-- **Assigned to Person A:**
 - Check for missing values and handle them appropriately.
 - Ensure data types are correct, such as converting date columns to datetime format.
 - Remove any duplicate entries if necessary.

 - **Descriptive Statistics:** Summarize the dataset using descriptive statistics (mean, median, mode, etc.) to understand the data distribution and detect any anomalies or outliers.

 ### Task 2: Calculate Percentage of Fraudulent Transactions (Kim)

-- **Assigned to Person B:**
 - Calculate the percentage of transactions that are fraudulent by comparing the number of fraudulent transactions to the total number of transactions.

-  - **Pie Chart or Bar Chart:** Use a pie chart or bar chart to show the proportion of fraudulent versus non-fraudulent transactions.
+- **Bar Chart:** Use a bar chart to show the proportion of fraudulent versus non-fraudulent transactions by category.
 This provides a clear visual representation of the percentage of fraud.

+- **Bar Chart:** Use a bar chart to show the proportion of fraudulent versus non-fraudulent transactions by state.
+This provides a clear visual representation of the percentage of fraud.

 ### Task 3: Analyze the Timeline of Transactions (Michael)

-- **Assigned to Person C:**
 - Create a timeline plot of the transaction data to observe trends over time, focusing on identifying any patterns or changes in transaction volume.

 - **Time Series Line Plot:** Create a line plot showing the number of transactions over time.
 This can help identify trends, seasonality, or any sudden spikes in transaction volume.

+- **Bar Chart** Create a bar chart to show when fraudulent transactions occur during the day.

+- **Patterns:** Look for seasonal trends (by season), around holidays and post COVID trends.

 ### Task 4: Analyze Merchants and Categories with Higher Fraud Incidence (Joseph & Micah)

-- **Assigned to Person D:**
-  - Identify which merchants and categories have the highest rates of fraud by calculating fraud incidence for each.
+- Identify which categories have the highest rates of fraud by calculating fraud incidence for each.

+- Top 10 Merchant and show fraud amounts.

-  - **Bar Chart:** Create bar charts to display the fraud rate for each merchant and category.
-This can help highlight which merchants and categories have higher fraud rates.
+- **Bar Chart:** Create bar charts to display the fraud rate for each category.
+This can help highlight which categories have highest fraud amounts.

+- **Bar Chart:** Create bar charts to display the fraud rate for each state.
+This can help highlight which states have higher fraud amounts.

 ### Task 5: Analyze Relationship Between Transaction Amount and Fraud Likelihood (Sergei)

-- **Assigned to Person E:**
 - Analyze the distribution of transaction amounts for fraudulent versus non-fraudulent transactions.

 - Use statistical tests or visualizations to explore any relationships between transaction amount and the likelihood of fraud.

+- **Scatter Plot** plot age grouping and mean of fraudelent amouts.

 - **Box Plot :** Use box plot to compare the distribution of transaction amounts between fraudulent and non-fraudulent transactions.

-### Task 6: Analyze Relationship between Geopafy API and dataset (Sergei)
+### Task BONUS: Analyze Relationship between Geopafy API and dataset (Sergei)

 - Using Geopafy API, locate closest police station to dataset merchant location and measure distance.

 - Create a histogram to display the distribution of distances from merchant locations to the nearest police station.
 This will provide a straightforward view of how these distances vary across the dataset.

-- Calculate a simple correlation coefficient between the distance to the nearest police station and the likelihood of fraud (e.g., Pearson or Spearman correlation).
-This will provide an indication of whether there is any linear relationship between proximity to police stations and fraud occurrence.

 ## Step 3: Collaborate and Document Findings

-### Combine Analysis: (Sergei)
+### Combine Analysis: README File and Project Tracking (Sergei)

 - Compile each member's findings into the shared Jupyter Notebook.